mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 The fun part is that this information — where people _are_ — will never be documented, but will often be remembered, through some weird spatial memory.

-### Look at the body language
+### Heuristic: look at the body language

 People's body language can be another source of information: not every dissent can be verbal.
 It's not infrequent to have people from different hierarchy levels to have different views on _apparently the same problem_.
 Shaking heads, or eyes rolling are a clue of conflicting perspectives that haven't been addressed.

-Domain-Driven Design has a fantastic tool for resolving these conflicts: it's not _"we need a model to solve these issues"_, it's _"we need a model to solve your problem **and** we need a model to solve your boss' problem"_, it would be up to software architects to find the perfect way to interact.
+Domain-Driven Design has a fantastic tool for resolving these conflicts: it's not _“we need a model to solve these issues”_, it's _“we need a model to solve your problem **and** we need a model to solve your boss' problem”_, it would be up to software architects to find the perfect way to interact.

 Once again: **different needs** mean **different models**.

 It doesn't end here.
 A common conversational pattern that often happens around pivotal or boundary events is the one in the picture below.

+[FIXME: conversational comic]

-### Look at the language (or _listen_)
+### Heuristic: listen the language (or _listen_)

 This is probably the trickiest tip, because language will fool you.
 Language kept fooling us for decades, and that's one of the reasons why Domain-Driven Design exists.